By Ryan Myers on Jun 16, 2017 10:04:05 AM

 When you start a campaign, you want to know how much you should be paying for leads.
 We all like specific, tangible amounts so we know if we’re getting a deal or getting ripped off.
 But there is only one honest answer to the question, “How much is too much to pay for a lead?”

 That isn’t a weasel answer.
 It truly depends on a number of factors.
-Here are a few you should discuss with your lead gen company to determine how much you should pay for a lead:
+Here are a few you should discuss with your lead generation marketing company to determine how much you should pay for a lead:

 - How qualified the leads are: Are you going to have to wade through a heap of duds before talking to truly qualified leads?
 If so, you might be paying a small amount per lead but a large amount per client.
 And that’s the real measure.

 - The lifetime value of a new client: The only way to tell if you are paying too much for effective lead generation is to know how much a client is worth to you.
 Are you selling a one-time service or product?
 Or will a client stay with you for years, generating tens of thousands in revenue?
 The more you will make from a new client, the more you can pay to find and convert them.

 - The campaign budget: The highest ROI in the world looks great on paper, but if obtaining it will take more than you can afford, you will need to adjust your strategy.
 You might need to scale back the initial campaign or look for a more targeted approach.